 Smaller dogs with sufficient determination can hurt themselves trying to get into cars or onto couches.
 Some will miss, bounce off, jump again and fall to the floor repeatedly — until you stop them, or they wind up at the emergency vet.
 A set of pet steps or a canine-friendly dog ramp can help eliminate this issue.

 I once walked in on a neighbor’s first-grader preparing to fling my frightened furkid off the edge of a dining room table.
 “I want to see if Rudy can fly,” she explained brightly as I protectively whisked him away, wondering where her parents were.
 It’s worth remembering that smaller dogs are sometimes treated like the stuffed animals they vaguely resemble.
 Sure, they’re small, cute and cuddly — but they’re also living, breathing creatures with measurable intelligence.
 That’s why canines value the mental stimulation that training games provide — and your guests will value their good behavior.
 Monitor your small dog around others, and take the time to teach basic commands.

-Payton says she’s not aware of aggregated statistics specific to small dog surrenders at the shelter.
+Payton says she’s not aware of aggregated statistics specific to small-breed dog or small dog surrenders at the shelter.
 Regardless, it’s always smart to conduct careful research before any adoption or purchase decision.
 “Educate yourself going in,” she recommends.
 “Understand the tendencies and potential challenges of any breed you’re planning to bring into your family.”
 That’s the best way to ensure your furry friend will always have a permanent place in your pack.